 French chocolate mousse history

-The first mention of chocolate mousse appeared in 1750, and it belongs to Menon, a French culinary writer.
+The first mention of chocolate mousse, or mousse au chocolat, appeared in 1750, and it belongs to Menon, a French culinary writer.
 He was applying it to the "foam" of a chocolate drink.

-However, the origin of real chocolate mousse known today remains secret.
+However, the origin of the real chocolate mousse known today remains secret.

 Some food historians believe that it was created in the 18th century by Charles Fazi, a Swiss servant of King Louis XVI.